Step-by-step Guide for Creating Your Interior Design Student Portfolio (+10 Examples)

 - And finally, add your renders, CAD designs and construction drawings.

-When you start building your portfolio in Archifolio, you’ll find that these (and many more) recommendations are built into our tool in the form of helping questions.
+When you start building your portfolio in Archifolio, you’ll find that these (and many more) recommendations are built into our tool.
 So, you won’t stare at the blank page for long minutes thinking about what to write.
 Instead you have the option to follow our tried-and-tested recipe and create your portfolio in no time!

 And you’re done!
 Now that you have the basics down, let’s look at how you can stand out from the crowd and get accepted, shall we?